KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 -  Leave this field empty if you don't want to charge the user for lost items.
-If you want the user to be charged enter the `LOST authorized value <#lost>`__ you are using in the :ref:`DefaultLongOverdueLostValue <defaultlongoverduelostvalue-&-defaultlongoverduedays-label>` preference.
-This preference is used when the :ref:`longoverdue cron job <long-overdues-label>` is called without the --charge parameter.
+If you want the user to be charged enter the `LOST authorized value <#lost>`__ you are using in the :ref:`DefaultLongOverdueLostValue <defaultlongoverduelostvalue-and-defaultlongoverduedays-label>` preference.
+This preference is used when the :ref:`longoverdue cron job <cron-long-overdues-label>` is called without the --charge parameter.

-.. _defaultlongoverduelostvalue-&-defaultlongoverduedays-label:
+.. _defaultlongoverduelostvalue-and-defaultlongoverduedays-label:

-DefaultLongOverdueLostValue & DefaultLongOverdueDays
+DefaultLongOverdueLostValue and DefaultLongOverdueDays
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Asks: By default, set the LOST value of an item to \_\_\_ when the item